MicrosoftDocs/customer-voice/fp-docs/distribute-survey.md

 Respondents can submit responses using a desktop or mobile web browser.
 You can choose options that allow anyone to submit responses or that restrict responses to only people within your organization.

-> [!NOTE]
-> - Since Microsoft Forms Pro is in preview, it is recommended that you send the survey to yourself or to participants in the preview program only.
-> - Since Microsoft Forms Pro is in preview, you can send up to 10000 survey invitations per day.

 In this section, you will learn how to:

 - [Define who can respond to a survey](invite-settings.md)